Tasneem-Mohammed/Reliable-Transport-Protocol-over-UDP/README.md

 ### 1. Introduction
-This project aimed to implement a reliable transport protocol utilizing the Go-Back-N (GBN) protocol over UDP.
+This project, We aimed to implement a reliable transport protocol utilizing the Go-Back-N (GBN) protocol over UDP.
 The GBN protocol enhances the reliability of UDP by enabling the sender to transmit multiple packets without awaiting acknowledgments while maintaining a limited number of unacknowledged packets in the pipeline.

 ### 2. Implementation Details
 #### - GBN Algorithm: